MEDIA & ONLINE POLICY

 Summary and Aims of our policy.

-It is an absolute core value of Everyone is God that the truth is always spoken, and everyone is free from threats and attack of any form.
-No civilized and functional society can operate without this, and our policies uncompromisingly deliver it.
-Our media and online policy creates a clear and simple set of rules which simplify the process of publishing any material for media companies, organisations, and individuals, they ensure responsible quality reporting, while protecting all people.
+Our media and online policy creates a clear and simple set of rules which simplify the process of publishing any material by media companies, organisations, and individuals; they ensure responsible quality reporting, while protecting all people.
 Far too often false, imbalanced, or attacking information is published.
 Our policy ensures that anything that is published by anyone, in any form, or on any platform, is the truth, is balanced, respectful to everyone, and is constructive.

 Current unresolved issues.